oracle/graal/wasm/README.md

 🍀 4/4 Wasm tests passed.
 ```

-The `WasmTestSuite` is the aggregation of all the basic tests.
+The `WasmTestSuite` is the aggregation of all basic tests.

 ### Test setup for additional tests and benchmarks